Xunius/gplot/docs/basic.rst

 .. note::

    *basemap* has been deprecated, however, *Cartopy* is not fully mature in terms of features and robustness.
-More attention is paid on *basemap* plots, and the *Cartopy* counterparts are largely work-in-process at the moment.
+In *gplot*, more attention is paid on *basemap* plots, and the *Cartopy* counterparts are largely work-in-process at the moment.

 .. _figure1: